enviso/iOS-7-OCD-App-Icon-Template/README.md

 ## Example Workflow

-- If you're designing an iPhone app icon start with AppIcon60x60@2x.
-Once you've completed your design, save and close the smart object.
+- If you’re designing an iPhone app icon, start with “AppIcon60x60@2x.”
+- Once you’ve completed your design, save and close the smart object.
-- Now duplicate that smart object, rename it to your next desired app icon, open the smart object, and resize it as needed.
+- Duplicate the smart object, rename it to your next desired app icon
+- Open the smart object and resize it as needed.
-- Delete and replace the grid folder each time you resize the document.
-Replacing the grid is extremely easy if you use the ios-7_ocd-app-icon-template_grid Photoshop actions included with the template.
+- Delete and replace the grid folder each time you resize the document.*
-- You'll notice that your design needs to be slightly tweaked each time you resize it.
-This is where the size specific grids will help you make each app icon pixel perfect for every use.
+- Notice that your design needs to be slightly tweaked each time you resize it.
+- Use the size specific grids to help you make each app icon pixel perfect for every use.
-- Use the vector masks throughout the template to easily apply the iOS 7 rounded corners to your designs.
-This can be useful for previewing or exporting your app icons.
+- Use the vector masks throughout the template to apply the iOS 7 rounded corners to your designs.
+- This masks can be useful for previewing or exporting your app icons.

+* Replacing the grid is extremely easy if you use the ios-7_ocd-app-icon-template_grid Photoshop actions included with the template.

 ## App Icon Resources